-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) Have soils incapable of adequately supporting the use of septic tanks of alternative waste water disposal sys where sewers are not available for the disposal of waste water? tems
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal sys where sewers are not available for the disposal of waste water? tems \boxtimes a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?

-Mission Springs Water District (MSWD) currently provides sewer service to the north in Two Bunch Palms Drive.
-The Project will utilize a system of septic tanks and leech lines to dispose of wastewater until sewer infrastructure is available.
-Project design will undergo City review; the Project will be required to meet the Regional Water Quality Control Board (RWQCB) standards and to comply with MSWD, and Riverside County Environmental Health.
-Design for all disposal systems shall comply with industry regulations.
-Less than significant impacts are anticipated.
+Mission Springs Water District (MSWD) does not currently provide sewer service in this area.
+The proposed development will utilize a system of septic tanks and leech lines or seepage pits to dispose of wastewater.
+Design for the disposal systems shall comply with industry regulations.
+Less than significant impacts are expected.